rdpr/GhostKey/README.md

 ## Usage

+### First Launch

+On first launch, GhostKey shows a **Welcome Guide** with:
+- Overview of key features
+- Setup instructions
+- Understanding the counter
+- Quick tips

+You can revisit this guide anytime via the menu → "Show Welcome Guide"

 ### Initial Setup

-1. **Add Codes**: Click the menu bar icon → "Start Register Mode…" to add codes one at a time, or manually edit your `codes.txt` file
+1. **Add Codes**: Click the menu bar icon → "Manage codes…" to:
+   - View all your current codes
+   - See the live counter and thresholds
+   - Add new codes with real-time validation
+   - Or manually edit your `codes.txt` file

 2. **Configure Hotkey** (optional):
    - Open Preferences (⌘,)